wwq5-code/EVE/README.md

 In this table, we can achieve these metric values by running corresponding python files.

-1. To run the CAP on MNIST, we can run
+1. To run the EUV on MNIST, we can run
 ```
 python /CAP_for_unl_veri/CAP_experiment/On_MNIST/MNIST_CAP_R_Restart_RFU.py
 ```

-2. To run the CAP on CIFAR10, we can run
+2. To run the EUV on CIFAR10, we can run
 ```
 python /CAP_for_unl_veri/CAP_experiment/On_CIFAR10/CIFAR10_CAP_RFU.py
 ```

-3. To run the CAP on STL-10, we can run
+3. To run the EUV on STL-10, we can run

 ```
 python /CAP_for_unl_veri/CAP_experiment/On_STL10/STL10_CAP_RFU.py
 ```

-4. To run the CAP on CelebA, we can run
+4. To run the EUV on CelebA, we can run

 ```
 python /CAP_for_unl_veri/CAP_experiment/On_CelebA/CelebA_CAP_RFU.py